-Students will be evaluated during Level I Fieldwork, Level II Fieldwork, and Doctoral Capstone.
+Students will be evaluated during each clinical education experience, including Fieldwork Level I, Fieldwork Level II, and Capstone.
 Course syllabi outline performance expectations.
-The Academic Fieldwork Coordinator assigns a grade for each fieldwork course based on information provided by the fieldwork educator(s), the student, and the documentation contained in the evaluation.
-The Doctoral Capstone Coordinator assigns a grade for the Doctoral Capstone courses based on information provided by the student, site mentor, and faculty mentor, and the documentation contained in the evaluation.
+The Academic Fieldwork coordinator assigns a grade for each clinical education course based on information provided by the clinical instructor(s), the student, and the documentation contained in the evaluation.

-Professional development
+Professional Conduct